 The public engagement period for Category C projects has also been extended from 20-business days to 25-business days to accommodate additional participation.
 Applicants are required to align with port authority’s new COVID-19 public engagement requirements, which require additional promotion and the need to enable participation from traditional channels such as phone or email.

 The summary of the consultation and consideration report of how feedback was considered has been posted below and on the applicant’s website.
 The port authority will consider all feedback received from the public, stakeholders and Indigenous groups as part of the Project and Environmental Review of the proposed project.

 About the project

-It is anticipated that one barge per week will be loaded with approximately 1,500 to 2,500 m3 of soil.
+It is anticipated that one barge per week will be loaded with approximately 1,500 to 2,500 cubic metres of soil.
 The material will be loaded to the barge via a hopper and a covered conveyor.
 The conveyor will deposit the soil onto the barge using a telescopic spout and a loader will displace the soil evenly across the barge deck.
-The total estimated volume of soil through the site per month is 6,000 m3.
+The total estimated volume of soil through the site per month is 6,000 cubic metres.

-Vehicle access to the site is proposed to be via an access road that connects to Salter Street to the north of the site.
+Vehicles would be required to access the facility via Slater Street from northbound Derwent Way.
 Operation of the facility will include up to 60 trucks arriving and departing intermittently each day.
-Trucks would be encouraged to route via Annacis Industrial area, and will only use designated truck routes.
+Trucks would be required to route via Annacis Industrial area, and only use designated truck routes.

 Proposed project activities and components include: